 So we went and bought 2 acres in the country.
 And it came complete with a really dumpy mobile home!
 Does that exclamation point seem out of place?

-So here's how I knit some Hudson's Bay blanket inspired Pillows.
-And I'm pretty sure you can too because they are a true beginner project.
+So here’s how I knit some Hudson Bay Pillows inspired by the iconic blanket.
+And I’m pretty sure you can too because they are a true beginner project.

 Cost: